 Antifouling

 Fouling organisms can be hugely detrimental to tagging studies.
 Especially for deployments in tropical waters, it is imperative that tags be protected against marine growth.
-Wildlife Computers endorses two anti-fouling paints, Micron66 and Propspeed.
+Wildlife Computers endorses two anti-fouling paints, Micron and Propspeed.
 While there are dozens of options available, these are our favorites from years of testing and client feedback.

 Micron